Velez Malaga discover best things to see and do

 The MVVEL – Museum of Velez Malaga –

 The MMVEL is the city’s museum, housed in the former Saint John of God hospital.
-The building is beautiful.
+This building is really beautiful.
 The exhibitions, both permanent and seasonal, are of great quality.

 You will find a photo and the opening hours in this link.